Ecomobile: Construction

 The MonoTracer is 3.65 m long, 1.52 m high, and 1.25 m wide with a curb weight of 485 kg.
 The two occupants sit one behind the other, secured by three-point belts.
 The vehicle body is made of aramid fiber reinforced plastic with laminated steel tube or cast aluminum reinforcement parts.
 In the rear of the vehicle is a luggage area.
-The aerodynamic drag coefficient is low due to a cd of 0.19 (c.f., Porsche Cayman cd 0.29, unfaired motorcycle cd 0.7) and the small frontal area of around 1 m².
+The aerodynamic drag coefficient is low due to a cd of 0.19 (cf., Porsche Cayman cd 0.29, unfaired motorcycle cd 0.7) and the small frontal area of around 1 m2.
 The BMW K1200RS engine of 85 kW gives a top speed of over 240 km/h.
 Fuel consumption is 3.6 L/100 km at 90 km/h and 4.4 L/100 km at 120 km/h.

 To make the closed cab practical, hinged support wheels are mounted on both sides.
 These are lowered or raised by a switch on the handlebars.
 To prevent false actuation, such as stalling or under-speeding, or inadvertent deployment at high speeds, a computer system blocks such actuation errors as a function of speed and lateral acceleration.
 The driver will be alerted by green lights indicating possible lifting or lowering.
 If the supports, which require about 0.5 seconds to extend, are not extended at walking speed, a warning tone will sound.
 If the driver does not respond with lowering, the vehicle tilts on its side while stationary.
 The retracted support wheels catch the fall softly and the vehicle takes no damage.
 In fast corners, with an inclination of 52 to 55 degrees, it is possible to bring the retracted, inner-curve support wheels on the ground and to negotiate the curve on three wheels.

 The drive is purchased from BMW: four-cylinder motorcycle engines from either the BMW K100 (Ecomobile) or BMW K1200RS (MonoTracer) which develop between 90–130 hp.
 The five-speed motorcycle transmission has been modified to give the driver four forward gears and one reverse gear.
 MTE electric vehicles are powered by Brusa or AC Propulsion MTE engines.